BrorH/uioScrape/README.md

     - [x] Some links are commonly uninteresting across all semester page
 - [x] add smarter pdf-quality check. i.e only check response status if pdf seems to be an exam
 - [ ] add auto-download option
-- [ ] add wider command-line argument support
+- [x] add wider command-line argument support
 - [x] add a request-throttle so as to prevent stress on uio server
 - [ ] store links in cache
 - [ ] store light version of semester websites in cachce and compare to current.
 Re-run scraper if versions do not match
 - [x] put everything into a class
 - [ ] eat pizza
-- [ ] add warnign messages if user inputs parameters that may cause a high load on the servers
+- [ ] add warning messages if user inputs parameters that may cause a high load on the servers